the rules to follow - breaking latest news - Breaking Latest News

 Multi-resistant bacteria

-The main infections are those of the urinary tract, those at the level of surgical wounds, bacteremia associated with vascular catheters and above all pneumonia associated with mechanical ventilation. «It is often the cause of them multi-resistant bacteria to antibiotics, which can therefore become lethal» recalls the expert.
-How do you reduce the phenomenon of healthcare associated infections?
-“It is necessary that every acute care hospital has a prevention and control programme, active on a daily basis, including, among others, hygiene measures and the correct use of antibiotics, with a dedicated budget and competent staff, who are responsible for educating staff.
+The main infections are those of the urinary tract, those at the level of surgical wounds, bacteremia associated with vascular catheters and above all pneumonia associated with mechanical ventilation.
+They are often the cause multi-resistant bacteria to antibiotics, which can therefore become lethal, recalls the expert.
+How do you reduce the phenomenon of healthcare associated infections? necessary that every acute care hospital has a prevention and control programme, active on a daily basis, including, among others, hygiene measures and the correct use of antibiotics, with a dedicated budget and competent staff, who are responsible for educating staff.
 Furthermore infrastructure (isolation rooms) and an adequate number of beds and staff are needed.
-In Italy there is often a lack of sufficient resources and there is no national program to contain the phenomenon» says Allegranzi.
+In Italy, there is often a lack of sufficient resources and there is no national program to contain the phenomenon, says Allegranzi.